richardjalba/NextJS-SaaSAI/README.md

 Next I want to be able to store all the generated content on the left side of the screen using MongoDB.

 **MongoDB** is a NoSQL database that utilizes JSON.
 Every "document" is given automatically given an \_id property.

+On the MongoDB website, I create a Cluster with an OwlAI Database with a users Collection and posts Collection.

+Then I added the connection string from MongoDB to the .env.local file so that my application can connect with MongoDB.

+From here I start building out a new API endpoint for adding tokens in addTokens.js

+To test, whenever a user clicks the Add Credits button, if they aren't already in the MongoDB user Collection, they will be "upserted", otherwise they will receive 10 credits.

+Now I'm using the withApiAuthRequired function to protect the generatePost.js API by wrapping the entire thing.

+Built out generationPost.js to connect intimately with MongoDB user and posts Collections.